 Original sales contract

 How can you get it?
 You should have your own copy of the original sales contract.
 If you can’t find it, reach out to the realtor or broker that originally helped you buy your property (assuming you used one).
-Many realtors keep copies for approximately four to seven years after the sale.
+Many realtors keep copies for about four to seven years after the sale.

 Other FSBO paperwork you may need before you list